mateuszwlosek/azure-pulumi-example/README.md

 Docker images stored in [Azure container registry](https://azure.microsoft.com/en-us/services/container-registry/).
 Used pipelines in [Azure Dev Ops](https://azure.microsoft.com/en-us/services/devops/).

-Used [Helm](https://helm.sh/) charts for [mongodb](https://github.com/bitnami/charts/tree/master/bitnami/mongodb) and [ingress-nginx](https://github.com/helm/charts/tree/master/stable/nginx-ingress).
+Used [Helm](https://helm.sh/) charts for [mongoDB](https://github.com/bitnami/charts/tree/master/bitnami/mongodb) and [NGINX Ingress](https://github.com/helm/charts/tree/master/stable/nginx-ingress).
 Includes also simple [Spring Boot](https://spring.io/projects/spring-boot) application.

 ## Spring Boot application
 Created very simple spring boot application to show rolling updates with Azure pipelines/kubernets and ingress usage.
 Contains three endpoints:
 * `GET /` - returns String "TEST" (Can be simple changed and when changes are pushed, image should be updated and new value should be returned)
-* `GET /user/` - returns list of Users in the mongodb database
+* `GET /user/` - returns list of Users in the mongoDB database
 * `POST /user?username=(username)` - creates a user with the given username

-Mongodb properties in `application.properties` are configured to use environment variables that are configured in a pipeline.
+MongoDB properties in `application.properties` are configured to use environment variables that are configured in a pipeline.

 ## Pulumi
 Created two pulimi projects, which create following resources:

 basic:
  - namespace
- - ingress resources (defined in helm)
+ - NGINX Ingress resources (defined in Helm)
  - storage class
- - persistent volume claim (for mongodb)
+ - persistent volume claim (for mongoDB)
- - mongodb resources (defined in helm)
+ - mongoDB resources (defined in helm)

 demo-app:
  - simple spring boot application deployment